Home / Facilities / Ships of Opportunity / Fishing Vessels as Ships of Opportunity

 The IMOS Fishing Vessels as Ships of Opportunity sub-Facility works with the fishing industry to collect near real-time subsurface sea temperature measurements by installing equipment on fishing gear deployed by a network of commercial fishing vessels.

 Every day, fishing vessels operate broadly across coastal, shelf and offshore waters within Australia’s Exclusive Economic Zone.
-Fishing Vessels as Ships of Opportunity utilises this opportunity to cost-effectively fill data gaps and increase the spatial and temporal resolution of subsurface sea temperature observations in Australia’s marine estate.
+The IMOS Fishing Vessels as Ships of Opportunity sub-Facility utilises this opportunity to fill data gaps cost-effectively and increase the spatial and temporal resolution of subsurface sea temperature observations in Australia’s marine estate.

 How it works

-Compact, calibrated, low-cost sea temperature sensors are attached to a range of commercial fishing gear (including fish trawl nets, scallop dredges, demersal and pelagic longlines, gillnets, prawn trawl nets, traps and squid jig gear), which collect highly accurate sea temperature at depth measurements.
+Compact, calibrated, low-cost sea temperature sensors are attached to a range of commercial fishing gear (including trawls, scallop dredges, demersal and pelagic longlines, gillnets, prawn trawl nets, purse and Danish seine nets, traps, and squid jig gear), which collect highly accurate sea temperature at depth measurements.
+Sensors can also be deployed by recreational fishers, Sea Country rangers and citizen scientists.

-The sensors operate with minimal human intervention and communicate directly to a solar powered deck box, transmitting data in near real-time.
+The sensors operate with minimal human intervention and communicate directly to a solar powered deck box, transmitting data in near real-time via phone signal or the vessel’s Wi-Fi (when available).

 Data collection

-Time, position, depth and sea temperature data are recorded when fishing gear is deployed.
-These data are then transferred via Bluetooth to a solar-powered deck box installed on the vessel, and forwarded to the IMOS sub-Facility for data processing.
-The data are then quality checked with any identifying vessel information removed, before being transferred to the IMOS Australian Ocean Data Network (AODN) in near real-time for uptake.
+Time, position, depth, and sea temperature data are recorded when the sensor is deployed.
+When the sensor is returned on board these data are then transferred via Bluetooth to a solar-powered deck box installed on the vessel and forwarded to the IMOS sub-Facility for data processing.
+The data are then quality controlled with any identifying vessel information removed, before being transferred to the IMOS Australian Ocean Data Network (AODN) in near real-time for uptake.

 Waves